HectorRPL/entreview-questions/algorithms/find-longest-string/learned.md

     ['h', 'e', 'c', 't', 'o', 'r', 'gabi'];

+    is good, because I don nedd split for eparate array

 When you set three dots operator (...) to create a new array, but you are sending an string
 'hector' then you will get an array for each